Permafrost/Tundra/README.md

     * `$item` is the item stored at the given index in the given list.

+* #### tundra.list.document:group

+  Groups the given IData document list items by the given keys.
+This service can be used to process an IData document list in a way similar to a [SQL GROUP BY] clause.

+  * Inputs:
+    * `$list` is an IData document list whose items are to be grouped.
+    * `$keys` is a String list containg the keys used to group like items in `$list` together, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+  * Outputs:
+    * `$list.grouped` is an IData document list containing one item per each unique set of grouping key value tuples associated with `$keys` from `$list`:
+      * `group` is an IData document containing the keys and values that defined this group.
+      * `items` is an IData document list containing the all the items from `$list` whose keys and values are equal to key value tuples in the associated `group`.

 * #### tundra.list.document:grow

   Increases the size of the given list by the given count of items, padded